-Dr. Fan’s primary research interests include operations research, transportation network modeling & optimization, traffic operations and simulation, transportation safety and crash analysis, transportation systems planning and demand forecasting, intelligent transportation systems (ITS), and application of advanced econometric methods in transportation, as well as computer software development.
-Dr. Fan serves as an associate editor of IEEE Transactions – Intelligent Transportation Systems while also serving as a member of three other transportation journal editorial boards.
-Dr. Fan also serves as a member on the National Science Foundation (NSF) review panel, the Transit Cooperative Research Program (TCRP) panel and three Transportation Research Board (TRB) committees.
+Dr. Fan’s primary research interests include big data analytics for transportation (travel demand analysis, and discrete choice modeling); connected and autonomous vehicles (technologies, and impacts); multimodal transportation and shared mobility (non-motorized transportation including bicycle and public transit systems planning and operations, carsharing, and bike-sharing); traffic system operation and control (traffic simulation, and active traffic management including variable speed limits and managed lanes); transportation system analysis and network modeling (equilibrium-based traffic assignment, network design and highway improvements, travel time reliability, freeway bottleneck identification and mitigation, and congestion pricing); operations research; and computer software development.
+Dr. Fan serves as an associate editor of IEEE Transactions – Intelligent Transportation Systems, an associate editor of ASCE Journal of Transportation Engineering, Part A: Systems, and an associate editor of International Journal of Transportation Science and Technology while also serving as a member of three other transportation journal editorial boards.
+Dr. Fan also serves as a member on the National Science Foundation (NSF) review panels, the National Cooperative Highway Research Program (NCHRP) panels, the Transit Cooperative Research Program (TCRP) panel, four American Society of Civil Engineers (ASCE) committees and three Transportation Research Board (TRB) committees.
 He has been working as an active ad hoc reviewer for more than 20 prestigious journals as well as the national Highway Capacity Manual (HCM) (2010 version).
 He was selected by the students as the Best Civil Engineering Professor of the Year 2007 at The University of Texas at Tyler and was a proud ASCE Excellence in Civil Engineering Education (ExCEEd) Teaching Fellow in 2007.

 Two roads diverged in a wood, and I took the one less traveled by, and that has made all the difference. – Robert Frost